Sign in

 Electric wheelchair wheels are smaller and made of a harder material.
 You can learn more about Invacare electric wheelchairs in this page.

-Alignment and truing
+Alignment and Truing

 The alignment of the wheels is very important.
-It affects how the wheelchair rides, its stability, the wear on the tires and the effort required to propel it.You need to consider the following three aspects:
+It affects how the wheelchair rides, its stability, the wear on the tires and the effort required to propel it.
+You need to consider the following three aspects:

 • Camber is the inward or outward tilting of a wheel in its vertical plane.
 It is used to make propelling the wheelchair easier.
 It mostly applies to people who are self-propelling, and provides better lateral stability;

 • A critical alignment issue is toe-in and toe-out (the off-parallel relationship between the two rear wheels).
-You should avoid these misalignments, as they will dramatically increase rolling resistance and the wear on the tyres;
+You should avoid these misalignments, as they will dramatically increase rolling resistance and the wear on the tires;

 • Truing (aligning) a wheel is required when a wheel wobbles when spinning on its axis.
 Mag wheels are trued upon fabrication and remain true unless they are exposed to extreme conditions.
 Spoke wheels are more vulnerable because various conditions get the spokes distorted.
 Such problems have to be repaired by a qualified wheel-repair technician.

-3. What about tires?
+3. What about Tires?

 Wheelchair tires can be pneumatic (air filled), solid and flat free (foam, urethane or rubber filled).
 Depending on the desired terrain use, they may be knobbly or smooth.
 As a rule of thumb, you need to know that tires affect how easily the wheelchair will roll over specific surfaces.
 The harder the tire, the easier it will be to propel the wheelchair.
 The softer the tire, the harder it will be to propel it.
 Here are your choices: